githubschool/sep-25/Workshop-Instructions.md

     ```
     codeowners-update
     ```
-1. Click **Commit changes**.
+1. Click **Commit changes** [:camera:](workshop-images/github-for-managers.038.jpeg).
 A [Pull Request](https://help.github.com/articles/about-pull-requests/) will automatically be opened for this proposed change.
 1. At the bottom of the Pull Request body, enter a new line and type the following characters:
     ```
     Fixes #